 In spite of being virtually ignored by commercial messaging, men still report a preference for chocolate on par with women’s — roughly 90% of women and 87% of men.

-This is especially good news for those who purchase chocolate as corporate gifts, wedding favors, or for large fundraising events.
+This is especially good news for those who purchase chocolate as gifts, wedding favors, or for large events.
 Customers are regularly troubled trying to select options they believe will appeal to both men and women.

 But they never had to be.
 Statistics simply don't support the idea that men dislike chocolate.